At 764mts the recent addition to the Corbett family (July 2016) provides an excellent walk.

-With the bedroom sorted the truck bed with canopy were the ideal option to cook/relax in.
+Converting the truck bed: With the bedroom sorted the truck bed with canopy were the ideal option to cook/relax in.
 The conversion of the back meant that it had to be something easily removable so it could revert to a pickup.

-This would allow any units etc to be screwed down.
+Initially a ply floor was installed allowing any units etc to be screwed down.

 Floor in, it was time to butcher a unit from the B&Q Konnect range.
 Wheel arches really are a pain!!